-There are as many as 25 bridges that cross the Okeechobee Waterway depending on the route chosen.
-Of these, 10 are operating bridges; many with restricted schedules.
+There are 25 or 26 bridges that cross the Okeechobee Waterway depending on the route chosen.
+Of these, 11 are operating bridges; some with restricted schedules.

 A complete listing of all bridges along with their locations, vertical clearances, and operating times is available on our Okeechobee Waterway Bridges page.